Ahamedthaiyub/EVO-1.0_openvino/README.md

 ## Contributors

-- **AHAMED THAIYUB A** – Lead Developer
+- **Ahamed Thaiyub A** – Lead Developer
-- **JEYASUNDAR R**
+- **Jeyasundar R** – Developer
-- **ADITYA RS**
+- **Aditya RS** – Developer

 ---

----

 ## Contact

-For inquiries, please reach out to [Your Email](ahamedthaiyub27@gmail.com).
+For inquiries, please reach out to [ahamedthaiyub27@gmail.com](mailto:ahamedthaiyub27@gmail.com).

 ---

 Replace any placeholder links or paths as needed.
-This README.md includes specific guidance about the limitations of GitHub for large files and directs users to Google Drive for downloads.
+This version includes a polished, professional tone with clear headings and organized sections to improve readability.